Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ### *Logging in to the /administrator dashboard*

 Using a combination of usernames we found previously, it is possible to log in to the administrator dashboard.
-The user "jonah" worked for me and the password is the cracked hash.
+The user `jonah` worked for me and the password is the cracked hash.

 After logging in, we can notice we are actually logged in as `Super User`!
 Hurray us!